-Fantastic performance is the least we can say for the 17-year-old racing driver Lando Norris and his first four years of a career.
+Fantastic performance is the least we can say for the 19-year-old racing driver Lando Norris and his first five years of a career.
 Since he left karting and entered a racing with big cars in 2014, Norris has won five championship titles in different competitions all around the world.

 His most recently captured championship title was in the 2017 FIA Formula 3 European Championship.
 In 2016, Norris was a champion in three competitions – the Formula Renault 2.0 Eurocup, Formula Renault 2.0 NEC and New Zealand's Toyota Racing Series.
 In 2015, he was the British MSA Formula champion.